 \section{Model}

-We start discussing our proposal based on the optical resonator network in Fig. 1.
-The resonator is composed of the main cavity loop of the waveguide [see details in Fig. 2(a)].
-By neglecting the group velocity dispersion of the waveguide, we consider that there are $N$ optical pulses in total simultaneously propagating inside the loop, and every two closet nearby pulses is temporally separated by a fixed time $\Delta t$.
-Each pulse can then be labelled by its temporal position $t_n$ (or arrival time, with $t_{n+1}-t_n = \Delta t$) \cite{marandi14}, and we can use $n=1,...,N$ to denote each pulse at different temporal positions.
+We start considering a resonator composed of the main cavity loop of the waveguide [see Fig. \ref{scheme}(a)].
+By neglecting the group velocity dispersion of the waveguide, we assume there are $N$ optical pulses simultaneously propagating inside the loop, and every two nearby pulses is temporally separated by a fixed time $\Delta t$.
+Each pulse is labelled by its temporal position $t_n$ (or arrival time, with $t_{n+1}-t_n = \Delta t$) \cite{marandi14}, and we use $n=1,...,N$ to denote each pulse at different temporal positions.

-To construct the temporal synthetic dimension, we add a pair of delay lines, which are connected with the main cavity loop through splitters and couplers as shown in Fig. 2(a).
-Each splitter is controlled by a parameter $\phi_{1(2)}$, which determines that a portion of the pulse with the amplitude $\cos \phi_{1(2)}$ remains in the main loop while the rest of the pulse with the amplitude $i\sin \phi_{1(2)}$ gets into one of the delay lines \cite{regensburger11,regensburger12}.
-Lengths of both delay lines are carefully designed.
+To construct the temporal synthetic dimension, we add a pair of delay lines, which are connected with the main loop through splitters and couplers.
+Each splitter is controlled by parameter $\phi_{1(2)}$, which determines that a portion of the pulse with the amplitude $\cos \phi_{1(2)}$ remains in the main loop while the rest of the pulse with the amplitude $i\sin \phi_{1(2)}$ gets into the delay line \cite{regensburger11,regensburger12}.
+Lengths of delay lines are carefully designed.
 For the pulse at the temporal position $n$ propagating through the shorter delay line, it combines into the main loop at a time $\Delta t$ ahead of its original arrival time $t_n$ and contributes to the pulse at the time $t_{n-1} = t_n - \Delta t$, i.e., $\Delta n = -1$.
-On the other hand, for the pulse propagating through the longer delay line, it combines into the main loop at a time $\Delta t$ behind its original arrival time $t_n$ and contributes to the pulse at the time $t_{n+1} = t_n + \Delta t$, i.e., $\Delta n = +1$.
-Such a design constructs the temporal synthetic dimension, [see the illustration in Fig. 2(b)], where the $n$-th pulse during the $m$-th roundtrip with the amplitude $A(n,m)$ (in a unit of a reference amplitude $A_0$) is connected to its nearest neighbor sites in the temporal synthetic lattice after each roundtrip.
+On the other hand, for the pulse propagating through the longer delay line, it combines into the main loop at a time $\Delta t$ behind $t_n$ and contributes to the pulse at $t_{n+1} = t_n + \Delta t$, i.e., $\Delta n = +1$.
+Such a design constructs the temporal synthetic dimension [see Fig. \ref{scheme}(b)], where the $n$-th pulse during the $m$-th roundtrip with the amplitude $A(n,m)$ (in a unit of a reference amplitude $A_0$) is connected to its nearest neighbor sites in the temporal synthetic lattice after each roundtrip.
 The boundary of this lattice can be created by further introducing the intracavity intensity modulator to suppress unwanted pulses in the main loop \cite{leefmans}.